jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 "the simplest" example: Wouldn't "1" be even simpler than "-1"?
 Should the different element be on the first position?

+## The Simplest Falsifying Sample

+So we might agree that in the examples above _jqwik_ was indeed able to find the simplest values that produce the failure.
+In general, however, this is not always the case.
+Why's that?
+A few reasons:

+- It's not always easy to agree on what "simplest" means in a given context.
+  Would you consider +5 to be simpler than -5?
+Maybe yes. +2 to be simpler than -1?
+Hmm...

+  As soon as you get in the realm of combined arbitraries and more than one parameter there can be several shrinking targets that could all be considered to be "the simplest".
+There might even be an innumerous number of them.
+  Later, I'll show an example with more than one potential best shrunk value.

+- Even if we can agree on a common metric for "the simplest" shrinking might not find it.
+From a computational point of view, shrinking is a search problem with an almost infinite search space.
+That's why _jqwik_ - or any PBT library - has to use heuristics in order to prune the search space as much as possible.
+The heuristics of one tool might be superior in one scenario but fail to produce any reasonable simplification in another.

+- For shrinking to work at all, deterministic property checking is crucial.
+  As long as a property can be considered to be (practically) a pure function - i.e. only the generated values influence checking results - everything is fine.
+But as soon as you have indeterministic effects in falsification itself the whole approach breaks down.
+That's why concurrent property testing and shrinking often don't go together.

+My recommendation: Don't expect any library to always find the simplest falsifying sample for you.
+Instead, develop an intuition for what the library can reasonable do in terms of simplifying randomly found samples.
+And sometimes, simplifying the parameters you use in the property, will make shrinking easier.

 ## Type-Based versus Integrated Shrinking

 The original